 Start by adding 1 cup of water and a trivet tot he pot of a pressure cooker.
 Next stack the cleaned corn on top of the trivet.
 I have found it works best when making 2 layers of 3 ears of corn.

-Now you will seal the lid, turn the steam vent to sealing, and select Steam cook.
+Now you will seal the lid, turn the steam vent to sealing, and select Pressure Cook or Manual (depending on model).
 Set to 2 minutes.

 When the timer goes off after cooking quick release the steam.
 Once the float has dropped carefully open the lid.
 Serve corn on the cob immediately.